ARROW: Augmented Replay for RObust World models: Conclusion

 \section{Conclusion}

 We extended the DreamerV3 World Model architecture with an augmented replay buffer (ARROW) and studied continual RL in two scenarios: tasks with and without shared structure.
 ARROW, DreamerV3, and TES-SAC were compared using the same memory budget (same-sized buffers).
-We evaluated forgetting, forward and backward transfer, and stability--plasticity metrics; ARROW's augmented replay buffer yielded substantial improvements in tasks without shared structure and a minor benefit in tasks with shared structure.
-Overall, these results support model-based RL with a World Model and a memory-efficient replay buffer as an effective and practical approach to continual RL, motivating future work.
+We evaluated forgetting, forward and backward transfer, and stability--plasticity metrics; ARROW's augmented replay buffer yielded substantial improvements in tasks without shared structure and a minor benefit in tasks with shared structure. \rebut{The most practically relevant outcome is the two-cycle setting, the configuration that most closely matches a common continual-RL deployment scenario, where ARROW achieves essentially zero maximum forgetting between exposures on both suites, while DreamerV3 does not.} Overall, these results support model-based RL with a World Model and a memory-efficient replay buffer as an effective and practical approach to continual RL, motivating future work.